Kitware/xaitk-jatic/docs/platform_reflections/scalability.rst

   accelerators may also need to be reduced if results must be in a specific order.

-* Pay attention to the ordering of image axes.

 * Benchmarking PyTorch Lightning code should be done with PyTorch's `benchmarking module`_.

 * Lightning operates mainly on ``DataLoaders``.
 An ``IterableDataset`` can be used with the generators ``xaitk-saliency`` yields to prevent loading everything into memory at once.
+Note that using ``num_workers > 1`` with an ``IterableDataset`` may result in duplicating data.
+Care should be taken to split data assignments across workers so that work is not also duplicated.
+In the example notebook, worker ID is used to carry out this assignment process.
+  If data cannot be duplicated, ``num_workers`` should be limited.

 * The fill value used by the saliency generator depends on when perturbed data is generated (before or after pre-processing).

-* Ensure the model predictions given to the saliency generator are probabilities/confidence values (such as after a softmax operation).
-Other values may result in strange-looking saliency maps that are difficult (or impossible) to interpret.
+* Ensure the model outputs given to the saliency generator correspond to what the interface is asking for, such as the result of a softmax operation for probabilities/confidence values.
+Providing other values may result in strange-looking saliency maps that are difficult (or impossible) to interpret.

 .. _submitit: https://github.com/facebookincubator/submitit
 .. _benchmarking module: https://pytorch.org/tutorials/recipes/recipes/benchmark.html